-The Internal Revenue Service is committed to providing assistance to all Veterans.
+The Internal Revenue Service is committed to helping all Veterans.
 We work with community and government partners to provide timely federal tax-related information to Veterans about tax credits and benefits, free tax preparation, financial education and asset-building opportunities available to Veterans.

 The Stakeholder Partnerships, Education and Communication (SPEC) office within the Wage & Investment Division has built a network of national and local partners.
 Organizations include corporate, faith-based, nonprofit, educational, financial and government.
-With so many tax benefits available today, taxes can serve as the starting point for a dream leading to stronger financial security for many people.
+With so many tax benefits available today, taxes can serve as the starting point for many people's dream of stronger financial security.

 Partnership with VA

-Partnering organizations prepare tax returns free for those whose incomes are low to moderate.
-Also check out the partner Outreach Corner for links to newsletter articles, podcasts, widgets and other electronic products to help reach out to customers with timely tax news they may need.
-If you represent a Veteran organization that assists other Veterans, why not look further to see how you can become involved?
+Partnering organizations prepare tax returns free of charge for low- to moderate-income taxpayers.
+Also check out the partner Outreach Connection for links to newsletter articles, podcasts, widgets and other electronic products to help reach out to customers with timely tax news.
+If you represent a Veterans organization, why not look further to see how you can become involved?

-If you are interested in partnering opportunities in your area, send an email to firstname.lastname@example.org, and let us help you get started making an impact in your community today!
+If you are interested in partnering opportunities in your area, send an email to email@example.com today and let us help you get started making an impact in your community!

 Free Tax Preparation Services

-- Trained and Certified.
-The IRS works with local community groups to train and certify VITA and TCE volunteers.
+- The IRS works with local community groups to train and certify VITA and TCE volunteers.

-- VITA Program.
-For the most part, VITA offers free tax return preparation to people who earn $54,000 or less in 2016.
+- VITA generally offers free tax return preparation to those who qualify.

-- TCE Program.
-TCE is mainly for people age 60 or older.
+- TCE is mainly for people age 60 or older.
 The program focuses on tax issues unique to seniors.
 AARP participates in the TCE program through AARP Tax-Aide.

 IRS Free File

 Whether you draw a paycheck, are self-employed or own a small business, you can use all available tax forms you need for free with IRS Free File.
-If you make $64,000 or less (in 2016), you qualify for free brand-name software offered through a partnership between the IRS and leading tax software providers.
+If you made $69,000 or less during 2019, you qualify for free brand-name software offered through a partnership between the IRS and leading tax software providers.
 Some of these providers offer free federal and free state return preparation and electronic filing.
-If you made more than $64,000, you can use Free File Fillable Forms, electronic versions of IRS paper forms best for someone experienced in return preparation.
+If you made more than $69,000, you can use Free File Fillable Forms, electronic versions of IRS paper forms best for someone experienced in return preparation.

 Earned Income Tax Credit